electron/governance/wg-api/spec-documents/preload-enhancements.md

 #### Chromium extension scripts

-Chromium's extensions implementation of user scripts involves serializing properties into a shared memory region which then sends sends Mojo IPCs to the renderer process upon updating.
+Chromium's extensions implementation of user scripts involves serializing properties into a shared memory region which then sends Mojo IPCs to the renderer process upon updating.
 This is implemented in [UserScriptLoader](https://source.chromium.org/chromium/chromium/src/+/master:extensions/browser/user_script_loader.cc).

 Whether this approach would merit application in Electron has yet to be fully evaluated.